a16z/helios/README.md

 If this flag is set, Helios will query all network apis in the community-maintained list at [ethpandaops/checkpoint-synz-health-checks](https://github.com/ethpandaops/checkpoint-sync-health-checks/blob/master/_data/endpoints.yaml) for their latest slots.
 The list of slots is filtered for healthy apis and the most frequent checkpoint occurring in the latest epoch will be returned.
 Note: this is a community-maintained list and thus no security guarantees are provided.
-Use this is a last resort if your checkpoint passed into `--checkpoint` fails.
+Use this as a last resort if your checkpoint passed into `--checkpoint` fails.
 This is not recommended as malicious checkpoints can be returned from the listed apis, even if they are considered _healthy_.
 This can be run like so: `helios --load-external-fallback` (or `helios -l` with the shorthand).